Tel: 1300 307 877

 Sometimes there are different views on when the cleanup should be considered finalised, and in such cases professional advice is useful.

-When an employee reports health effects which may be related to mould the employer has an obligation under section 23K of the Act to investigate the employee’s concerns and advise the employee of actions to be taken to address the matter.
+When a worker reports health effects which may be related to mould in the workplace, the PCBU has an obligation under the Act to investigate the concerns and advise the worker of actions to be taken to address the matter.

-Regulation 3.1 of the Occupational Safety and Health Regulations 1996 requires employers to (as far as practicable) identify the hazard, assess the risk of harm to health and consider suitable controls.
+Work health and safety laws require PCBUs to (as far as practicable) identify the hazard, assess the risk of harm to health and consider suitable controls.

-Section 22 of the Act requires persons with control of workplaces (such as landlords of buildings used as workplaces) to take practicable measures to ensure people at the workplace are not exposed to hazards.
+The Act requires persons with management or control of workplaces (such as landlords of buildings used as workplaces or employer provided accommodation) to take practicable measures to ensure people at the workplace are not exposed to hazards.

-Where the duties of the employer and the duties of the person in control of the building overlap, they should reach an agreement about who is to undertake the duties.
+Where the duties of the PCBU and the duties of the person with management or control of the building overlap, they should consider each party’s contractual obligations and level of control, and reach an agreement about who is to undertake the duties.
 If no-one undertakes the duties, both parties may be in breach of the requirements.